Streets & Drainage

 The Streets and Drainage Division is responsible for the installation and maintenance of traffic signals and school zone lights within the city limits of New Braunfels.

-To report a malfunctioning traffic signal, school zone flashing light, or other similar issue, please call the Streets and Drainage Division at (830) 221-4030, or use the Report a Problem form.
+To report a malfunctioning traffic signal, school zone flashing light, or other similar issue, please call the Streets and Drainage Division at (830) 221-4030, or use the Report an Issue tool.

-If you are concerned about a location having the potential for overgrown vegetation please call Streets and Drainage Department at (830) 221-4030 between 7:00 am and 4:00 pm Monday – Friday or use our Report a Problem form.
+If you are concerned about a location having the potential for overgrown vegetation please call Streets and Drainage Department at (830) 221-4030 between 7:00 am and 4:00 pm Monday – Friday or use our Report an Issue tool.
 Please have the street address available when you call.

 Limit the Mosquito Population